scale-it/algo-builder/docs/guide/py-teal.md

 #### In scripts

-To use this feature in scripts, you can pass an external parameter object (using `loadLogic`, `fundLsig`..):
+To use this feature in scripts, you can pass an external parameter object (using `loadLogic`, `fundLsigByFile`..):
    ```js
     scInitParam = {
       ARG_AMT: 700000,